AR Logo Return to main site

 Foreword

 While Victoria has some of the best cancer outcomes globally, they are not experienced equally.
-Aboriginal and Torres Strait Islander Victorians, people living in rural and regional Victoria and/or low socio-economic areas are more likely to be diagnosed with late stage or preventable cancers.
-The VCSF partners seek to bring together data for monitoring at a population level and for under-screened populations, including Aboriginal and Torres Strait Islander Victorians, and embed evaluation and research in Victoria’s cancer screening.
+Aboriginal and Torres Strait Islander Victorians, people living in rural and regional Victoria and/or low socio-economic areas are more likely to be under-screened due to access issues and ultimately experience poorer cancer outcomes.
+The VCSF partners seek to bring together data for monitoring at a population level and for under-screened populations to support cancer screening evaluation and research in Victoria.

 Australian Centre for the Prevention of Cervical Cancer (ACPCC)